Stellify-Software-Ltd/.github/profile/README.md

 - A Configuration Editor
 - A Bulk Application Editor

-Using the Config Editor, you can connect to your own database to store your application data (code) giving you complete autonomy.
+Using the Config Editor, you can connect to your own database in order to store your application data (definitions) giving you complete autonomy over your data and how it is used.

 ## Contributing